chrischow/rokr/dev/src/README.md

 The folder structure reflects this dependency tree.
 Top-level components are in TitleCase.
 All other supporting elements are in lowercase.

+In the diagrams below, each folder contains `index.js`, and sometimes, also `styles.css`.
+We omit these files from the diagram for simplicity.

 ## Top-Level Components